 University Building Act 1938

-An Act to authorize the expenditure by the Senate of the University of Western Australia out of certain trust moneys belonging to the University of the amount required for the erection and completion of a certain building at Crawley and to provide for a grant by the State to reimburse the University and for other incidental purposes.
+An Act to authorise the expenditure by the Senate of the University of Western Australia out of certain trust moneys belonging to the University of the amount required for the erection and completion of a certain building at Crawley and to provide for a grant by the State to reimburse the University and for other incidental purposes.

-[Assented to 25 October 1938]

 Preamble

-WHEREAS the Senate of the University of Western Australia deems it necessary to erect and complete at Crawley for the University, in addition to the existing buildings, a suitable building to be used for agricultural and pastoral research, and for training students in such research and for the teaching of agricultural science: And whereas the use of the proposed building for the purposes aforesaid will be of public advantage and utility and it is therefore deemed expedient to authorize the expenditure by the Senate aforesaid of the amount required for the erection and completion of the proposed building out of certain trust moneys belonging to the University and also that the Government of the State shall be authorized to provide out of public moneys of the State a grant to the University to reimburse the University the amount of the expenditure aforesaid:
+Whereas the Senate of the University of Western Australia deems it necessary to erect and complete at Crawley for the University, in addition to the existing buildings, a suitable building to be used for agricultural and pastoral research, and for training students in such research and for the teaching of agricultural science: And whereas the use of the proposed building for the purposes aforesaid will be of public advantage and utility and it is therefore deemed expedient to authorise the expenditure by the Senate aforesaid of the amount required for the erection and completion of the proposed building out of certain trust moneys belonging to the University and also that the Government of the State shall be authorised to provide out of public moneys of the State a grant to the University to reimburse the University the amount of the expenditure aforesaid:

-Be it therefore enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —
+Be it therefore enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows:

 1. Short title